Find Affordable College Courses

 $6,603 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Waukesha County Technical College.
-The school came in at #5 on this year’s Best Value Computer Systems Networking Schools in the Great Lakes Region list.
-Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend Waukesha County Technical College.
+It ranked #5 on our 2023 Best Value Computer Systems Networking Schools in the Great Lakes Region list.
+Located in the suburb of Pewaukee, WCTC is a public college with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at WCTC are $6,603 per year.
+WCTC undergraduate students pay an average of $6,603 in tuition and fees each year.
 While working on their degree, networking majors at WCTC accumulate an average of around $18,608 in student debt.

 Read More…

-With a ranking of #6, Northeast Wisconsin Technical College did quite well on this year’s best value schools for computer systems networking students.
-NWTC is a large public school located in the medium-sized city of Green Bay.
+Northeast Wisconsin Technical College landed the #6 spot in the 2023 rankings for the best value computer systems networking programs.
+NWTC is a large public school located in the midsize city of Green Bay.

 The average tuition and fees for an out-of-state undergraduate student at NWTC are $6,849 a year.